felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/push-catalog.md

 ### Opening hours

-Every time you push your HubRise catalog to Just Eat, you also update the opening hours of your store, based on the values set on the [configuration page](/apps/just-eat-flyt/configuration/#catalog) of your Just Eat Flyt Bridge.
+When you push your HubRise catalog to Just Eat, you also update the opening hours of your store, based on the values set on the [configuration page](/apps/just-eat-flyt/configuration/#catalog).